Indiana opened the 2020 season with its first win over a top 10 team in 33 years.

 In a fourth quarter and overtime that had enough drama for an entire season, IU stunned No. 8 Penn State 36-35.

 Trailing 35-28 after Penn State scored first in the overtime period, IU responded with a touchdown and decided to go for two and the win.

 Quarterback Michael Penix escaped the pocket and stretched out for the pylon.
-The ruling on the field was a touchdown, and after a lengthy review, a tantalizingly close call was upheld.
+The ruling on the field was a successful conversion, and after a lengthy review, a tantalizingly close call was upheld.

 UNREAL ENDING IN BLOOMINGTON! 😲

 — Big Ten Network (@BigTenNetwork) October 24, 2020

 That the game ever made it to overtime was almost as stunning as the final play.